Understanding file systems

 The Apple file system is aimed to address fundamental issues present in its predecessor and was developed to efficiently work with modern flash storages and solid-state drives.
 This 64-bit file system uses the copy-on-write method to increase performance, which allows to copy each block before the changes to it are applied, and offers a lot of data integrity and space-saving features.
 All the file contents and metadata about files, folders along with other APFS structures are kept in the APFS container.
 The Container Superblock stores information about the number of blocks in the Container, the block size, etc. Information about all allocated and free blocks of the Container is managed with the help of Bitmap Structures.
 Each volume in the Container has its own Volume Superblock which provides information about this volume.
 All files and folders of the volume are recorded in the File and Folder B-Tree, while the Extents B-Tree is responsible for extents – references to file contents (file start, its length in blocks).

-The details related to the possibility of data recovery from these file systems can be found in Chances for recovery.
-If you’re interested in the practical side of the procedure, please, visit this page.
+Hint: The details related to the possibility of data recovery from these file systems can be found in the articles about the peculiarities of data recovery depending on the operating system and chances for data recovery.
+If you’re interested in the practical side of the procedure, please, refer to the guide on data recovery from macOS.

 File systems of Linux